hugofitipaldi/gwas_mining/R/gender_example.md

 ## Genderize

-`GenderGuesser` is an R package for using the genderize.io API created and maintained by Eamon Caddigan.
+There are different packages in R to work with Genderize API.
+Here, we used `GenderGuesser`, created and maintained by Eamon Caddigan.
 More info about it [here](https://git.eamoncaddigan.net/GenderGuesser/log.html).

 ``` r